• ABOUT

 “Every Mark Is A Decision” – Rosemary Goodenough

-If you are interested in purchasing a piece (or indeed pieces!) of my work please email me via the Contact Form.
+If you are interested in commissioning a work please email me via the Contact Form.
 Thank you.

 EXHIBITIONS & COMMISSIONS